andraugust/andraugust.github.io/statmech.md

 ## The Multiplicity of a Solid

-Another good example involving multiplicity, temperature and energy is a simple model of a solid, called the *Einstein solid*.
+Another good example is a simple model of a solid called the *Einstein solid*.
 In the model, atoms are connected in a cubic lattice via spring-like oscillators.
 The oscillators are assumed to be identical so their frequency parameter $$\omega$$ is the same, and they're treated quantum mechanically so their energy is an integer multiple of $$\hbar \omega$$, which we'll take to be the energy units.

-Since each atom has three degrees of freedom, there are three oscillators per atom.
+Since atoms are arranged in a cubic lattice, there are three oscillators per atom.
 We'll let $$N$$ refer to the number of oscillators instead of the number of atoms because the oscillators are what "have" the energy.
 The total energy $$U$$ of the solid (relative to the ground state) is just the total number of energy units in all the oscillators.

 The microstate of an Einstein solid is a list of each oscillator's energy.
 For example, if $$U=5$$ and $$N=3$$, some allowed microstates are $$(2,0,3)$$ and $$(1,1,3)$$, etc. This leads to the multiplicity function